An Overview of Tennis Elbow (Lateral Epicondylitis)

 Symptoms of Lateral Epicondylitis

-Tennis elbow can create a great deal of pain, usually on the outside of the elbow.
-Lifting objects, gripping and turning the arm will be difficult to do.
-For some, the pain will radiate up and down the arm while for others the pain will stay primarily in the elbow itself.
+Tennis elbow can create a great deal of pain, usually localized to the outside of the elbow, and generally worse with extension, or cocking, of the wrist.
+Lifting objects, gripping and turning the arm may be difficult as well, due to pain.
+Pain may radiate up and down the arm in some patients, and grip strength may also be decreased.

 Treatment for Tennis Elbow

-As with many sports-related injuries, RICE is typically the first form of treatment that Dr. Peter Millett will recommend.
+Over 80% will have success with non-surgical treatment.
+As with many sports-related injuries, RICE is typically the first form of treatment.
 RICE stands for rest, ice, compression and elevation.
-If the injury is related to overuse of the wrist, eliminating the activity all together for a duration of time will often heel the injury.
-Over time, physical therapy might also be required to help strengthen the elbow.
+If the injury is related to overuse of the wrist, refraining from the aggravating activity for a duration of time will often heal the injury.
+Over the counter medicines, such as ibuprofen or NSAIDS, may play a role in controlling pain and decreasing inflammation.
+Physical therapy can also help strengthen the muscles around the elbow and decrease pain.
 In some cases, a splint or brace will be recommended.

 For more details on tennis elbow, or to discuss treatment options for lateral epicondylitis, please contact the practice of Dr. Peter Millett.